 Going further, let's see how and where you can display these two Lightboxes on your website.

-- The Thrive Architect Lightbox has to be manually added on each page on which you want to have it displayed, by linking it on various elements (triggering it using a "Button" element/ "Image" element, etc).
+- The Thrive Architect Lightbox has to be manually added on each page on which you want to have it displayed, by linking it to various elements (triggering it using a "Button" element/ "Image" element, etc).

 In addition to this, you have to bear in mind the fact that the Thrive Architect Lightbox can only be added on pages that have been build with Thrive Architect.